fbpx

 • Pressurized water misters were used to mitigate dust.

-• Cleaning crews are now onsite to address any excessive dust at the property.
+• Crews are now onsite removing debris from the property.

 Here’s what’s coming next: